adultdate/filament-calendar/README.md

 So, instead of using `Filament\Actions\CreateAction` you would use `Guava\Calendar\Filament\Actions\CreateAction`.

 #### Defining actions
-Every action you use in the calendar should be defined as a public method in the widget class, just as usual when adding an [Action to a Livewire component](https://filamentphp.com/docs/4.x/components/action#adding-the-action) in filament.
+Every action you use in the filament-calendar should be defined as a public method in the widget class, just as usual when adding an [Action to a Livewire component](https://filamentphp.com/docs/4.x/components/action#adding-the-action) in filament.

 `View`, `Edit` and `Delete` actions are already present for you.
 You do not need to add them anymore.